Server Hardware Certification

-What is the purpose of The
+What is the purpose of the Oracle Linux and Virtualization Server

-Oracle Linux / Oracle VM Hardware Certification Program?
+Hardware Certification Program?

 Program enables established hardware partners, which are generally

-Independent Hardware Vendors (IHVs) and resellers with OPN Gold
+Independent Hardware Vendors (IHVs) and resellers with OPN Gold membership,

-test kits; IHVs certify servers on Oracle Linux with the Unbreakable
+kits; IHVs certify servers on Oracle Linux with the Unbreakable

 Enterprise Kernel (UEK) or Oracle VM software, and they certify

 storage systems with Oracle VM.
 The output of this program is

 the Hardware Compatibility List (HCL),

 which documents server compatibility with Oracle Linux with UEK

 and Oracle VM, and storage compatibility with Oracle VM.

-Through this qualification, Oracle and its hardware partners
+Through this qualification, Oracle and its hardware partners are